highlando/18-dae-course-ovgu/index.md

 | Thursday | 09:00-11:00 | G12-129 |
 | Friday | 11:00-13:00 | G05-308 |

-Consultation hours: Thursday 12:00-13:00 -- please make an appointment by email.
+Consultation hours: Thursday 11:00-12:00 -- please make an appointment by email.
 Contact data is on my [webpage](www.janheiland.de).

+:memo: Here is my [write-up](http://janheiland.de/script-daes/) of some selected topics.

 :memo: Jump to the [exercises](#exercises) section.